An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement

 \section{Abstract}

 This paper presents a modified grand canonical ensemble which provides a new simple and efficient scheme to study few-body fluid-like inhomogeneous systems under confinement.
 The new formalism is implemented to investigate the \emph{exact} thermodynamic properties of a hard sphere (HS) fluid-like system with up to three particles confined in a spherical cavity.
-In addition, the partition function of this system was used to analyze the surface thermodynamic properties of the many-HS system and derive both, the \emph{exact} curvature dependence of the surface tension and adsorption, in powers of the density.
-We use these results to derive for this system the dependence of the fluid-substrate Tolman length up to first order in density.
+In addition, the partition function of this system was used to analyze the surface thermodynamic properties of the many-HS system and to derive the \emph{exact} curvature dependence of both the surface tension and adsorption in powers of the density.
+The expressions for the surface tension and the adsorption were also obtained for the many-HS system outside of a fixed hard spherical object.
+We used these results to derive the dependence of the fluid-substrate Tolman length up to first order in density.